 How Do I Apply for an EP Visa?

-- *MOM may request additional documents such as corporate bank statements, contracts, etc
+- The candidate’s educational testimonials, diploma, undergraduate or postgraduate certificates.
+MOM may request additional documents such as corporate bank statements, contracts, etc

-Remember, all documents must be in English.
-If not, they should be translated into English through a government-approved translation service.
+- Remember, all documents must be in English.
+If not, they should be translated into English through a government-approved translation service

 Other Than the EP, Which Other Work Passes Can I Apply for?

-If you are involved in practical training, then you can go for Training Employment Pass (TEP).
+If you have employees involved in practical training, you can opt for the Training Employment Pass (TEP).
 In this category, you must earn not less than S$3,000 per month.

-How Do I Qualify for LTVP?
+How Do I Qualify for the LTVP?

 How Do I Qualify for a DP?

-It also demands that you should be earning not less than S$6,000 per month.
-The dependants may include; your spouse, and unmarried children (biological or step) who are below 21 years.
+It also demands that applicants should be earning not less than S$6,000 per month.
+The dependants may include their spouse and unmarried children (biological or step) who are below 21 years of age.

 Verification of Vaccination requirements is needed for kids below 12 years and below.